Effect-Deprecated/query/packages/query/README.md

 ### Effect-TS Query

-This package is a work in progress port of `zio-query`
+This package is a port of `zio-query`

 ## Install